This post contains affiliate links. See my disclosure policy here.

 About Spiced Cranberry Syrup

-Spiced cranberry syrup is a ruby‑red mixer that brings together the tang of cranberries with the warm, aromatic notes of mulling spices and citrus.
-It’s considered a flavored simple syrup, which is essentially just sugar dissolved in hot liquid, but with fruit and spices that give it layered character without being overly sweet.
+Spiced cranberry syrup is a ruby-red mixer that brings together the tang of cranberries with the warm, aromatic notes of mulling spices and citrus.
+It’s considered a flavored version of simple syrup, which is essentially just sugar dissolved in hot liquid, but with fruit and spices that give it extra depth without making it overly sweet.

 Like classic simple syrup, it’s also easy to make at home.
-In this recipe, cranberry juice, sugar, spices, and a hint of orange zest are gently infused together sous vide until the sugar dissolves and the flavors evenly meld together, capturing the bright fruit flavor and warm, cozy spices in every drop.
-And once it’s finished, this tart syrup can be paired with bourbon, rum, gin, sparkling wine, or any holiday cocktail that could use a bright, festive accent—perfect for Christmas drinks or whenever you want a touch of seasonal warmth in your glass.
+In this recipe, cranberry juice, sugar, spices, and a hint of orange zest are gently infused together sous vide until the sugar dissolves and the flavors meld evenly, capturing the bright fruit flavor and warm, cozy spices in every drop.
+Once it’s finished, this tart syrup pairs beautifully with bourbon, rum, gin, sparkling wine, or any holiday cocktail that could use a bright, festive accent—perfect for Christmas cocktails or anytime you want a touch of holiday cheer in your glass.

 Cocktails I Made with Spiced Cranberry Syrup